Bartusp007/RestaurantAlg/README.md

-# RestaurantAlg
+# RestaurantAlgorithm
-Algoritm for booking tables
+Algorithm for booking tables in the restaurant.
-Wstepny algorytm do bukoiwania stolikow.